-Herts for Learning will be offering a programme of support to assist schools with the implementation of the new national curriculum which will take the form of central training and bespoke in-school support.
+Herts for Learning offers a programme of support to assist schools with the implementation of the national curriculum which takes the form of central training and bespoke in-school support.

 Contact the Primary Maths Teaching & Learning Advisers for the latest information on support for the new national curriculum.